prisma-collective/docs/content/patterns/action-learning.md

 The product of each action-learning journey is a [case-study](/patterns/case-study.md).
 These case-studies are a multi-media, multi-perspective account of the experience, that serve the purpose of offering the learnings to a broader audience: action-learning, action-learning.
 The content of these case-studies is produced throughout the process through a kind of *participation-as-content-creation* practice:

-1. meeting recordings
+1. Meeting recordings
-2. audio recordings
+2. Audio recordings
-3.
+3. Videos
-4. learning exercises
+4. Learning exercises
-5. documentation
+5. Documentation
-6. various participation signals (more to come)
+6. Various participation signals (more to come)

 Whereas a case-study focusses on a single action-learning journey, this page speaks to action-learning as an underlying pattern repeating throughout all that we're working on.
 Prisma as a distributed participation platform requires the capability to organise action-learning intensives and communicate this from many perspectives.